leegee/node-myremote/README.md

 ## Versions

-There is a Typescript version, and a dotnet version.
+There is a Svelte Typescript version, and a dotnet version.

+The former relies upon `robot.js` and thus a binary compiled for your specific version of Node.

 The latter requires elevated privelages to listen to all network interfaces:

     # As admin:
     netsh http add urlacl url=http://+:8223/ user=Everyone